avichalp/ethernaut-ctf/README.md

 ### [Alien Codex](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/alien_codex.cljs)

-The main attack vector in this concept is underflowing the array.
+The main attack vector in this [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/AlienCodex.sol) is underflowing the array.
 In solidity, the head of the dynamic array stores its length.

 In the current setup the storage slot 0 will contain the owner and the storage slot 1 will have the length of the array (`bytes32[]`).
 The first array element will start at storage slot: `keccak256(uint256(head))`.